Econ01/METU-Homeworks/README.md

-# METU-Homeworks
+# METU Homeworks
-This is a collection of homeworks that I have done while studying ato METU.
+This is a collection of homeworks that I have done while studying ato Middle East Technical University (METU).